viclw17/viclw17.github.io/_post_drafts/2024-07-19-glsl-cornellbox-breakdown.md

   - [Luminox](https://github.com/yumcyaWiz/Luminox)
   - [Aras' ToyPathTracer](https://github.com/aras-p/ToyPathTracer)

 This option is mainly for off-line rendering done solely on CPU, with less interactivity.
-It usually takes long time - according to how optimized - for the result to converge and an image to produce.
-It is a good starting point to get into the implementation of all the theories.
+It usually takes long time - according to how optimized - for the result to converge and an image to be generated.
+But this is the most straightforward approach in computer graphics research as well as in the industries.

-- Written in C++ with direct GPU programming:
+- Utilize direct GPU programming:
   - [Ray Tracing in One Weekend in CUDA](https://github.com/rogerallen/raytracinginoneweekendincuda)

 This option can be challenging and requires knowledge on GPU programming libraries.

-- Written in shader code like GLSL that running on GPU:
+- Write in shader code like GLSL/HLSL that is running on GPU:
-  - **Shadertoy**, has so many amazing path tracing demos done in 1 or few passes of fragment shader
+  - **Shadertoy**, has so many amazing path tracing demos done in 1 or few passes through fragment shader
-  - written in shader code but run through local **Graphic API** like OpenGL, eg. [glsl330-cornellbox](https://github.com/yumcyaWiz/glsl330-cornellbox)
+  - written in shader code but run through local **Graphic API** like OpenGL, eg. [glsl330-cornellbox](https://github.com/yumcyaWiz/glsl330-cornellbox) or [GLSL-PathTracer](https://github.com/knightcrawler25/GLSL-PathTracer).

-This option could be difficult for people not familliar with shading languages, but with the power of GPU the path tracing scene can be interacted via user inputs (but not real-time!) and it may just take seconds for the result to converge with **progressive rendering**.
+This option could be difficult for people are not familliar with shading languages, but with the power of GPU the path tracing scene can be interacted via user inputs (but not real-time!) and it may just take seconds for the result to converge with **progressive rendering**.
 With shader you can also explore modeling using SDF, and then shade the scene using path tracing.

 <iframe width="100%"  height="400" src="https://www.youtube.com/embed/-dmQk2q3FTo?si=Kgzeyq-2eKlO2gQx" frameborder="0" allowfullscreen style="display:block; margin:auto;"></iframe>